DigitalSilo/digitalsilodocs/README.md

 `FibonacciGrain` computes Fibonacci Sequence, `ReverseFibbonacciGrain` computes Fibonacci Sequence in the reverse order, and `WorkerGrain` uses [Bogus library](https://github.com/bchavez/Bogus) to generate some fictitious users' data in the example repo.
 Please note the associated responses and validators in the examples.

-The C# compiler produces three DLLs out of these examples' projects that can be uploaded to Digital Silo's storage to have them integrated with the system.
-Please continue reading to learn about the storage account where grains are uploaded.
+The C# compiler produces three DLLs out of these examples' projects that can be uploaded to Digital Silo's storage for integrating them with the system.

-#### Next steps

 So far, we have learned how to introduce a grain, its processor and validator.
-Once it's uploaded to a designated storage account, a grain itself becomes an integral part of Digital Silo.
-In the following sections, we will show you how to:
+Once uploaded to the designated Digital Silo storage account, the grain becomes an integral part of Digital Silo.
+In the rest of this section, we will show you how to:

 * Configure a grain
-* Execute a configured grain in Digital Silo
+* Have Digital Silo process or run a configured grain
-* Leverage the capabilities of Digital Silo .NET SDK

 ### Configure a grain